akshmakov/gantera/_chars/PlayerCharacters.md

 - Weapon 1: Longbow
 - Weapon 2: Dagger
 - Weapon 3:
+### Critical Wounds
+- Book 1, Chapter 2 - Scarring of the face from Cave Slimes
 ### NPC relations
 - Alberran Titania: Foster father who raised Janier as a woodsman and trader.
 Killed in the Execution in Armden under General Cedalia Cheraes's Order.
 - Foridan Titania: Foster brother.
 Compared to Janier, he's better at sales, but worse at hunting.
 His presence is unknown.